ollieeknight/phd_lab_work/work-environment/nextflow.md

 ```

 ## Extracting tables from vcf files
-One you have your annotated variants from the `sarek` pipeline, we can extract information from `mutect2`- and `strelka`-runpaired samples:
+One you have your annotated variants from the `sarek` pipeline, we can extract information from `mutect2`- and `strelka`-run paired samples.
+You will need to activate your vcf conda environment, which we created [here](https://github.com/ollieeknight/single_cell_analysis/blob/main/work-environment/conda_environments.md#manipulating-vcf-files)

 ### Strelka
 ```